Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NQcQeykbc1E.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Will there be a Peaceful Mode like in Subnautica?
 https://www.youtube.com/watch?v=NQcQeykbc1E
-This question was possibly duplicated with a more recent answer: [August 17th, 2021 Livestream Q&A: Any plans for peace mode in the game?](./yt-MDBg0w3FweM.md) [https://www.youtube.com/watch?v=MDBg0w3FweM](https://www.youtube.com/watch?v=MDBg0w3FweM)
+This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Chance we'll see Peaceful Modes in the game soon?](./yt-WMZBpM-POak.md) [https://www.youtube.com/watch?v=WMZBpM-POak](https://www.youtube.com/watch?v=WMZBpM-POak)

 ### Topics